dyninst/scalable_tools_workshop/petascale2017/arrangements.md

 layout: info
 title: Location
 ---
-Scalable Tools Workshop {{site.data.dates.year}} will be held at the beautiful <a href="http://www.granlibakken.com">Granlibakken Resort</a> in Lake Tahoe, California.
+Scalable Tools Workshop 2017 will be held at the beautiful <a href="http://www.granlibakken.com">Granlibakken Resort</a> in Lake Tahoe, California.
 <p>